 Right to Terminate

 YOU AGREE YOUR USE OF THE SERVICES IS ENTIRELY AT YOUR OWN RISK.
-THE SERVICES ARE PROVIDED, “AS IS,” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTY FOR THE INFORMATION, SERVICES, UNINTERRUPTED ACCESS, OR COMMERCIAL ITEMS PURCHASED OR SOLD OR INTENDED TO BE PURCHASED OR SOLD THROUGH OR IN CONNECTION WITH THE SERVICES .
+THE SERVICES ARE PROVIDED, “AS IS,” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTY FOR THE INFORMATION, SERVICES, UNINTERRUPTED ACCESS, OR COMMERCIAL ITEMS PURCHASED OR SOLD OR INTENDED TO BE PURCHASED OR SOLD THROUGH OR IN CONNECTION WITH THE SERVICES.
 SPECIFICALLY, FEDBID DISCLAIMS ANY AND ALL WARRANTIES, INCLUDING WITHOUT LIMITATION: 1) ANY WARRANTIES CONCERNING THE AVAILABILITY, ACCURACY, OR CONTENT OF THE INFORMATION, SERVICES OR COMMERCIAL ITEMS; 2) ANY WARRANTIES OF TITLE, NON-INFRINGEMENT, QUIET ENJOYMENT OR WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, AND 3) ANY WARRANTIES CONCERNING THE ABILITY OF A SUBSCRIBER TO PROVIDE OR DELIVER ANY COMMERCIAL ITEMS OR TO PAY A SUBSCRIBER FOR ANY COMMERCIAL ITEMS.
-EXCEPT FOR DAMAGES OR INJURY CAUSED BY FEDBID’S WILFUL MISAPPROPRIATION OF A SELLER’S INTELLECTUAL PROPERTY RIGHTS, THIS DISCLAIMER OF LIABILITY APPLIES TO ANY DAMAGES OR INJURY CAUSED BY ANY FAILURE OF PERFORMANCE, ERROR, OMISSION, INTERRUPTION, DELETION, DEFECT, DELAY IN OPERATION OR TRANSMISSION, COMPUTER VIRUS, COMMUNICATION LINE FAILURE, THEFT OR DESTRUCTION OR UNAUTHORIZED ACCESS TO, ALTERATION OF, OR USE OF ANY COMMERCIAL ITEMS, WHETHER FOR BREACH OF CONTRACT, TORTIOUS BEHAVIOR, NEGLIGENCE, OR UNDER ANY OTHER CAUSE OF ACTION.
+EXCEPT FOR DAMAGES OR INJURY CAUSED BY FEDBID’S WILFUL MISAPPROPRIATION OF A SELLER’S INTELLECTUAL PROPERTY RIGHTS, THIS DISCLAIMER OF LIABILITY APPLIES TO ANY DAMAGES OR INJURY CAUSED BY ANY FAILURE OF PERFORMANCE, ERROR, OMISSION, INTERRUPTION, DELETION, DEFECT, DELAY IN OPERATION OR TRANSMISSION, COMPUTER VIRUS, COMMUNICATION LINE FAILURE, THEFT OR DESTRUCTION OR UNAUTHORIZED ACCESS TO, ALTERATION OF, OR USE OF ANY COMMERCIAL ITEMS, WHETHER FOR BREACH OF CONTRACT, TORTIOUS BEHAVIOR, NEGLIGENCE, OR UNDER ANY OTHER THEORY OF LIABILITY OR CAUSE OF ACTION.

 LIMITATION OF LIABILITY